 Some people have a tendency to take their first sip when it’s still piping hot.
 But as you’ll see above, some coffees are brewed at quite high temperatures which can lead to scalding.
 It also means you won’t taste all the flavour.

-For more tips and tricks to help you in your pursuit of coffee perfection, click here for our coffee blog.
+For more tips and tricks to help you in your pursuit of coffee perfection, click on coffee blog.